yqiu0444/yqiu0444_TUT5_Major-Project/README.md

-## Details of my individual approach to animating the group code.
+## Details of my individual approach to animating the group code

 ### I choose to use *audio* to drive my individual code